atellmer/dark/packages/platform-desktop/README.md

 ### `FlexLayout`

-`FlexLayout` is a kind of layout system based on the flexbox behavior of the web, implemented through the open-source project <a href="https://yogalayout.com/" target="_blank">Yoga Layout Engine</a> (like View in React Native).
+`FlexLayout` is a kind of layout system based on the flexbox behavior of the web, implemented through the open-source project [Yoga Layout Engine](https://yogalayout.com/) (like View in React Native).
 Styling properties happens through changing the values in the associated CSS.

 ```tsx
 import { FlexLayout } from '@dark-engine/platform-desktop';